Dimensions2' x 2'

 BrandLegacy Ceiling Tiles

-All of our Legacy Tiles have been tested and achieve a Class A fire rating.
-This is essential for commercial or residential installs that require a fire rating for their ceiling tiles to meet local fire codes.
+Our Legacy tiles are made of durable, UV stabilized .030" vinyl.
+They are water resistant, easy to clean, lightweight and easy to install.
+And, because they are water resistant, Legacy tiles are mold and mildew resistant, too!
+All of our Legacy ceiling tiles have been tested and achieve a Class A fire rating - essential for commercial or residential installations that require a fire rating for ceiling tiles to meet local fire codes.

 Materials used in the construction of the tile(s) are 100% waterproof.

 Class A Fire Rated